-Steve returns to St. Stephen's (where he grew up) after serving as Associate Rector for Pastoral Care at the Episcopal Church of the Advent in Spartanburg, S.C.
-Before entering the priesthood, Steve was a commercial banker with Bank of America for almost 30 years.
+Steve grew up at St. Stephen's before leaving Richmond for college and, eventually, a career in commercial banking.
+Before returning to St. Stephen's as associate rector, he was associate rector for Pastoral Care at the Episcopal Church of the Advent in Spartanburg, S.C.
+His banking career spanned three decades.
 Steve is a graduate of St. Christopher’s School, Washington and Lee University, the Stonier Graduate School of Banking and Virginia Theological Seminary.
 He and his wife Ruth lived in Atlanta before Steve entered seminary, and there Steve conducted his clinical pastoral education at Emory University Hospital.
-Prior to seminary, Steve was active in lay ministry in the Episcopal Church, serving on vestry, singing in the choir (tenor!), and serving as a lay reader and eucharistic minister.
-In 2005/06, Steve was the senior warden at All Saints, Atlanta.
+Prior to seminary, Steve was active in lay ministry in the Episcopal Church, serving on vestry, singing in the choir (tenor!), and serving as a lay reader, eucharistic minister, vestry member and warden.
 He was ordained to the diaconate in December 2011 and to the priesthood in October 2012.
 Steve and Ruth have three children, Teddy, Ben and Lisa, all grown and active in the world.
-They are also the proud “parents” of two awesome Wheaton terriers, Woody and Bogey.
+They are also the proud “parents” of an awesome Wheaton terrier, Woody.

 The Rev. Claudia W. Merritt has served the church in four dioceses as rector, associate rector, and interim rector over the past 30 years.
 She earned her undergraduate degree from Carnegie-Mellon University, with a major in economics, her MBA from Vanderbilt University, and Master of Divinity from Princeton Theological Seminary.
 She has served the wider church on the Commission on Ministry, as reader for ordination exams, and as a stewardship consultant.
 At St. Stephen’s Claudia serves in a variety of ministries including the pastoral care team, teaching, and welcoming newcomers.
 Her interests outside church are traveling and cooking.
 She is married to Craig Merritt; she has four children, two step-children, and one dog.